Uniform Inference in High-Dimensional Threshold Regression Models: Introduction

-In this paper, we first study cross-sectional data and use the concentration inequality from \cite{chernozhukov2014gaussian} and \cite{chernozhukov2015comparison}, as formulated in Lemma 2 of \cite{chiang_rodrigue_sasaki_2023}, and concentration inequality for the partial sum of random variables that we propose in Lemma \ref{conpart} to derive oracle inequalities for both the prediction error and $\ell_1$ estimation error for slope parameters and the threshold parameter, which are qualitatively similar to those in \cite{lee2016}.
-We allow for heteroskedastic non-subgaussian error terms and non-subgaussian covariates.
+In this paper, we first study threshold regression with cross-sectional data, allowing for heteroskedastic non-subgaussian error terms and non-subgaussian covariates.
+We use the concentration inequality \footnote{The concentration inequality originates from \cite{chernozhukov2014gaussian} and \cite{chernozhukov2015comparison}, as formulated in Lemma 2 of \cite{chiang_rodrigue_sasaki_2023}} for the partial sum of random variables that we propose in Lemma \ref{conpart} to derive oracle inequalities for both the prediction error and $\ell_1$ estimation error for coefficients, which are qualitatively same as those in \cite{lee2016}.

-We then obtain the desparsified Lasso estimator by using nodewise regression to construct the approximate empirical precision matrix.
-In our proof, we maintain the dependence assumption between covariates and the threshold variable, and we apply the inverse of a 2 $\times$ 2 block matrix to construct the precision matrix when the threshold effect may exist.\footnote{The independence assumption would significantly simplify the proof, but it is uncommon in empirical applications.} Next, based on the inference theory of \cite{canerkock2018}, we establish the asymptotic distribution of tests involving an increasing number of slope parameters, while depending on a fixed sequence of hypotheses in the cases with no threshold effect and with a fixed threshold effect.
+Next, we construct the desparsified Lasso estimator by using nodewise regression to estimate the empirical precision matrix.
+In our proof, we maintain the dependence assumption between covariates and the threshold variable, and we apply the inverse of a 2 $\times$ 2 block matrix to construct the precision matrix when the threshold effect may exist.\footnote{The independence assumption would significantly simplify the proof, but it is uncommon in empirical applications.} Based on the inference theory of \cite{canerkock2018} and our oracle inequalities, we establish the asymptotic distribution of tests involving an increasing number of slope parameters in the cases with no threshold effect and with a fixed threshold effect.
 We show that the asymptotic distributions in both cases are identical.
 We also provide a uniformly consistent covariance matrix estimator in both cases. \footnote{There is a slight difference between the limits of their asymptotic variances since, in the case of a fixed effect, there is a true value for the threshold parameter.} We further construct asymptotically valid confidence intervals for the interest of the slope parameter, which are uniformly valid and contract at the optimal rate.
-Moreover, we generalize the uniform inference theory for the debiased Lasso estimator to the setting of the high-dimensional time series threshold regression model, with local projection threshold regression as a special case.
+Moreover, we develop the uniform inference theory for the debiased Lasso estimator to the setting of the high-dimensional time series threshold regression model under the near-epoch-dependence assumption, with local projection threshold regression as a special case.